brynjolf23/pleaseWork/README.md

 -"heroku open"

 If you want to see what the online database looks like:
-Please do not fuck with it.
+Please do not alter anything.

 Database details
 ['MYSQL_HOST'] = 'remotemysql.com'